 UCAN has a Lending Library, which enables foster caregivers to receive additional training hours by viewing DVDs or reading books in their own home.
-UCAN is also making training available online internally via Relias (UCAN's virtual training platform) or externally via the DCFS Virtual Training Center On-Demand and makes foster caregivers aware of the other training opportunities across the State via schools, hospitals, libraries, or other social service agencies.
+UCAN is also making training available online internally via Relias (UCAN's virtual training platform) or externally via the DCFS Virtual Training Center On-Demand and makes foster caregivers aware of the other training opportunities across the State via schools, hospitals, libraries or other social service agencies.

-UCAN PFP trainers receive feedback from foster caregivers after all in- service trainings through a written evaluation form which asks foster caregivers about the usefulness of the training for their needs and those of the children in their care and about what other training they may want or need.
-UCAN PFP trainers are often called upon by DCFS to assist in DCFS training initiatives, thus they at times can also bring new trainings to foster parents.
+UCAN PFP trainers receive feedback from foster caregivers after all in - service trainings through a written evaluation form which asks foster caregivers about the usefulness of the training for their needs and those of the children in their care and what other training they may want or need.

-Assessment of training needs is conducted by Licensing Specialists during their scheduled visitation with licensed Foster Parents.
+Assessment of training needs is conducted by Licensing Specialists during their scheduled visitation with licensed Foster Parents and ongoing throughout the year.
 Opportunities for other Foster Care team members to voice areas of concern regarding the care of the children are provided and discussed as a team.
 Additionally, assessment occurs during Foster Parent meetings, as well as through Foster Parent satisfaction surveys.
 Regular meetings with Licensing Specialists and Supervisors also occur to discuss current needs of Foster Parents to revise or add trainings applicable to the needs identified.
-Training schedules are developed throughout the Agency based on suggestions from all members of the team, which includes Foster Parents.
+Training schedules are developed throughout the agency based on suggestions from all members of the team, which includes Foster Parents.
 Foster Parents are also encouraged to access the DCFS Virtual Training Center for materials about specific parenting issues.

 The Agency supports and encourages Foster Parents to participate in the Statewide Foster Parent Advisory Council.
-During the FY21 planning cycle, UCAN Foster Parents recommended creating a UCAN Foster Parent Advisory Council.
+UCAN Foster Parents recommended creating a UCAN Foster Parent Advisory Council that continues to operate.
 The Associate Vice President worked with them to create this council and they have continued to meet and help with special events throughout the year.
-The Agency supports and encourages Foster Parents to contact the Agency at any time to discuss specific needs/trainings.
-All DCFS trainings are evaluated by participants.
+This planning year, they are hosting a fundraiser for holiday party planning and it's off to a great start.
+The foster parents are selling raffle tickets on social media to raise funds for holiday party planning.